Mike Tyson came up mentally short in his boxing career, but at his best is compared to one of the greats from the past quarter of a century.

 He concluded: “Tyson was an unbelievable mix of physical ability.
 His technique was the right technique to peekaboo and exploit.
 To really take advantage of his speed and to make a guy miss.

 “Tyson could slip and weave and punch.
 He could be in a position to Bang!
-Bang! – Explode a bomb with power and speed.
+Bang! – and explode a bomb with power and speed.

-“He was tremendous but he came up short on the mental side.”
+“He was tremendous but came up short on the mental side.”

-The Filipino Senator will be remembered, as Tyson will, for the rest of existence.
+The Filipino Senator will be remembered, as Tyson will, for the rest of their existence.

-Evander Holyfield, who defeated Tyson twice during the 1990s, is the massive favorite to be in the opposite corner.
+Evander Holyfield, who defeated Tyson twice during the 1990s, was the favorite to be in the opposite corner for a second bout that failed to get off the ground.